 - Added Protection: It might be a good idea to also keep in mind that you may want to protect your bed or any other surfaces with an underpad.

 If you ask yourself, "What should I wear for bowel incontinence?" you have come to the right place.
-We offer a wide range of incontinence pads that can help you no matter the severity of your bowel leakage.
+We offer a wide range of incontinence pads and products for fecal incontinence that can help you no matter the severity of your bowel leakage.
 If you would like help choosing which bowel incontinence products or pads for fecal incontinence that you require, please give us a call, and one of our Product Experts will assist in narrowing down what's right for your needs.
 We are just a phone call away and will ensure your bowel incontinence products are delivered discreetly to your door.